neo4j-partners/hands-on-lab-neo4j-and-azure/Lab_3_Foundry_Agents/README.md

 To continue with the coding labs in Part 2:

 1. Continue to [Lab 4 - Start Codespace](../Lab_4_Start_Codespace) to set up your development environment
-2. Then proceed to [Lab 5 - Foundry Agents](../Lab_5_Foundry_Agents) to build your first intelligent agent with the Microsoft Agent Framework
+2. Then proceed to [Lab 5 - Foundry Agents](../Lab_5_Foundry_Agents) to build your first agent with the Microsoft Agent Framework